Legendre Polynomials Roots and the $F$-Pure Threshold of bivariate Forms: Computation of the -pure threshold

 \begin{lem}[\textbf{Main Technical Lemma}]\labelt{hassePolyGeneral} Let $f_\lam=(x+y)(x+\lam y)$ and let $N$ be a positive integer.
 Then the coefficient of $x^{N}y^{N}$ in $f_\lam^N$ is $H\{N\}(\lam)$. \end{lem} \begin{proof} Notice:

 For the coefficient of $x^{N}y^{N}$ we need to set $i=j$, so we end up with:

 As required. \end{proof}

-Since the $F$-pure threshold is invariant under base change and linear change of variables, we can assume $K=\overline{K}$ and that our polynomials adopts the last form in \bref{fiveForms}.
-Thus, we can reduce \bref{mainThm} and \bref{thmTwoL} to a more computationally friendly theorem (it is easy to see that $a$ is the cross-ratio of the roots once we fix an order and that $a$ cannot be $0,1$ or $\infty$ since the roots are all distinct):
+Consider the statements in \bref{mainThm} and \bref{thmTwoL}, and let us reduce them to a more computationally friendly theorem.
+Since the $F$-pure threshold is invariant under base change and linear change of variables, we can assume $K=\overline{K}$.
+In light of \bref{fiveForms}, the polynomials in these statements can be fixed to have the form $xy(x+y)(x+a y)$ or $x^by^b(x+y)^c(x+a y)^c$ respectively, as it is easy to see that $a$ is the cross-ratio of the roots once we fix an order and that $a$ cannot be $0,1$ or $\infty$ since the roots are all distinct.
+The equivalent statement we get is:

 \begin{restatable}{theorem}{thmTwoSimp}\labelt{thmTwoLSimp} Let $K$ be a field of prime characteristic $p$.
 Let $c,b\in \ZZ_{>0}$ with $p \equiv 1 \pmod{b+c}$.
 Fix $f\in K[x,y]$ of the form:

 Denote $n=\frac{c}{c+b}(p-1)$ and let $H\{n\}(\lam)\in K[\lam]$ be the Deuring polynomial of degree $n$.
 Then